PowerShell/DscResource.Tests/README.md

 helper function `Invoke-AppveyorTestScriptTask` using the switch parameter `-RunTestInOrder`.

-Also, each integration test configuration file ('*.config.ps1') must be decorated with an attribute `Microsoft.DscResourceKit.IntegrationTest` containing a named attribute argument 'OrderNumber' and be assigned a numeric value (`1`, `2`, `3`,..).
+Also, each integration test file ('*.Integration.Tests.ps1') must be decorated with an attribute `Microsoft.DscResourceKit.IntegrationTest` containing a named attribute argument 'OrderNumber' and be assigned a numeric value (`1`, `2`, `3`,..).